-Page 4 identifies the changes that will affect you.
+Pages 4 and 5 identify the changes that will affect you.
 It lists all the changes covered in this publication, and indicates whether early application is permitted or not.

-Where a change is not yet mandatorily effective for a particular year end, it may still be possible for an entity to adopt it early, dependent upon any special directive that might be provided by the XRB.
+Where a change is not yet mandatorily effective for a particular year end, it may still be possible for an entity to adopt it early, dependent upon any special directive that might be provided by the External Reporting Board (XRB).

-Where a change has been made but an entity is yet to apply it, certain disclosures are required to be made under PBE IPSAS 3

-Accounting Policies, Changes in Accounting Estimates and Errors.
-Disclosures required include the fact that the new or amended Standard or Interpretation has been issued, but it has not yet been applied, and known or reasonably estimable information relevant to assessing it's possible impact of the financial statements in the period of initial application has been made, or has still to be made.
+Where a change has been made but an entity is yet to apply it, certain disclosures are required to be made under PBE IPSAS 3 Accounting Policies, Changes in Accounting Estimates and Errors.
+Disclosures required include the fact that the new or amended Standard or Interpretation has been issued, but it has not yet been applied, and known or reasonably estimable information relevant to assessing its possible impact of the financial statements in the period of initial application has been made, or has still to be made.